 Wow, maybe that’s the point I was missing all along (enlightenment by wizardry and radioactive spiders).
 What if this isn’t about “Just Say No” to sin, but about the way our relationship would suffer if Jesus used his powers for seemingly harmless purposes.
 He was God.
 He had the same powers within Him that created the universe, that created the stomach, that could satisfy hunger, that later turned fish into a feast, healed the sick, and raised the dead.
 What if it’s not just about Jesus being the perfect of example of how to obey, but exercising excruciating self-control and humility in order to know the trials of being human?

 We see it later and more clearly on the cross, when they mock him for not being able to save himself.
 We know he could have.
 The urgent need, the temptation, to be spared was agonized and sweated out in the garden of Gethsemane.
-It had to be resisted or God would fail to rescue us.
+It had to be resisted or God would fail to show us the extent of His love - to lay down his life to show us the reality of resurrection.
 A desire to live, to avoid immense suffering, like eating bread after a 40-day fast, is not wrong.
 It’s only natural… only human.
 But God wouldn’t know that, would he?
 Unless he became human.
 Jesus must suffer.
 Jesus must be tempted.
 Jesus must resist putting on the cape with the big gold G on His chest so that he might know us.
 So that he might become us.
-So that we might know him.
+So that we might know him... or maybe that we might know who we are.

 Prayer in sickness is a tough thing, when you know that God’s thoughts are higher than yours.
 My initial reaction is to pray for healing.
 I want this suffering to end.
 As I draw near to God, as these stories I’ve heard a million times turn to diamonds only with the pressure of suffering bearing down on my carbon soul, I don’t have the heart to ask for healing.
 I see that only in being ill for a long time can I reap the greater reward of knowing God more fully and intimately.
 But oh, the agony in being called to such a task!
 Take this cup from me!
 Nevertheless, not my will, but Thine be done.
 I pray for the day when I can rest in these treasures, rather than weep in them.